What is Beck Hansen's Net Worth?

 Beck's ninth album came in 2006 with "The Information."
 After releasing the album "Modern Guilt" in 2008, Hansen shifted his attention towards producing, cultivating the growth of his own record label.
 In 2013, he signed to Capitol Records after a long stint as an independent artist.
 He released "Morning Phase" in 2014, which won three Grammys.
 In 2017, Beck released the album "Colors," before following up with "Hyperspace" in 2019.

-Relationships: One of Hansen's most notable relationships was with designer Leigh Limon, which lasted nine years.
+One of Hansen's most notable relationships was with designer Leigh Limon, which lasted nine years.
 When they broke up, Beck was inspired to create his 2002 album "Sea Change."
 In 2004, he married actress Marissa Ribisi and raised two children with her.
 They divorced in 2019.
+Marissa's twin brother is actor Giovanni Ribisi.

-Real Estate: In 1998, Beck purchased a Pasadena home for less than $1.3 million.
+In 1998, Beck purchased a Pasadena home for a little under $1.3 million.
 The 5,200-square-foot property features a pool and spectacular views of the city and mountains beyond.
 In 2007, Hansen purchased a property in Hancock Park, Los Angeles.
 The house set him back $6.75 million, and it features over 5,700 square feet of living space.
 There's also a library, a pool, and a wet bar.

 In 2015, the popstar acquired a house in Santa Monica for just over $2.7 million.
-The house was a bit of a "fixer-upper," and he sold the 2,450-square-foot home after just five months for $2.9 million.
-He and his former wife reportedly redecorated the property in order to cash in on a $200,000 profit after less than half a year.
+The house was a bit of a "fixer-upper."
+He sold the 2,450-square-foot home after just five months for $2.9 million.
+He and his former wife redecorated the property before cashing-in on a $200,000 profit.